owlcs/ont-map/README.md

 * Apache License Version 2.0

 ### Notes, propositions and examples
-* _ru.avicomp.map.Managers_ is the main class to access to the system.
+* _com.github.owlcs.map.Managers_ is the main class to access to the system.
 * An important element of the system is the _ru.avicom.map.MapFunction_ interface, which wraps a SPIN function and is used to map and filter ontology data.
 It supports varargs and its call can contain an unlimited number of nested calls thus representing a function-chain, and therefore seriously extends functionality.
 * The API provides access only to those spin functions which acceptable with OWL2 model in mapping terms, all other are hidden or rejected.
 Some examples of common reasons to exclude/hide a spin-function: